XCrySDen --

 [Molecule] [Crystall] [Isosurface] [Fermi surface]

-The graphical user interface of XCrySDen was especially developed to provide an easy to use and learn interface.
+The graphical user interface of XCrySDen was developed to provide an easy to use and learn interface.
 Casual users should be able to exploit more than just the basic functionality without devoting more than a few hours of effort to the task of learning the use of the program.

 Supported file formats